Henrikas-Kiupelis/timestar/API/v2/Customer.md

     RET  List<ValidCustomerDTO>
 ```

-Reads and returns a list of all customers;
+Reads and returns a list of all customers

-It shouldn't fail under normal circumstances;
+It shouldn't fail under normal circumstances

 Returned List is paged; using DEF parameter values, only first 25 customers will be returned; to access the rest,
 the page parameter must be incremented, or per_page value raised

 ------

+<a name="count-for-teacher"><a>
 ```
     GET  /customer/teacher/{teacherId}/count
          teacherId      int            1 <= teacherId <= MAX_INT